Sec 1 Math Tuition.

 Solve 3(2x – 4) = 5x + 7.
 Show working.

 Step 1 — expand the bracket carefully: 3(2x) = 6x, 3(–4) = –12.
 So 6x – 12 = 5x + 7.
 Step 2 — collect x terms on one side: 6x – 5x = 7 + 12, giving x = 19.
 Step 3 — check by substituting back: 3(2(19) – 4) = 3(34) = 102, and 5(19) + 7 = 102.
 Both sides match.
-Three method marks, one answer mark — and the substitution check catches sign errors before they cost marks.
+The working carries the method marks; the final line carries the answer mark — and the substitution check catches sign errors before they cost marks.
 This is the format we drill at Sec 1 so it's automatic by Sec 4.

 Inside the lesson